Clooney, Clinton, and the Class of Cluelessness

 The crime bill removed prevention and education programs from prisons thereby worsening recidivism rates.
 And let's not forget what may be the most mighty repercussion of this grave imbalance.
 The vast, vast, vast majority of felons cannot vote while in prison or on probation.
 Only Maine and Vermont - Bernie Sanders' state - allow incarcerated citizens to vote.
 Since the Clinton crime bill extended sentences for even first-time, non-violent and low-level offenders, it continues to erase more and more Blacks and Latinos from voting lines.
 And if you think that was happenstance, think again.

 "These are not just gangs of kids anymore.
 They are often the kinds of kids that are called super-predators with no conscience, no empathy.
 We can talk about why they ended up that way, but first we have to bring them to heel."

 Hillary made these comments during a speech to garner support for Bill's crime bill which she fervently supported and which clearly targeted Blacks.
 And, yes, she willfully deployed the word "heel," as in what dogs are demanded to do.
 The term "super-predators" was rarely if ever used to reference anyone other than a Black person.
 It was a term first and widely used by Republicans to create the Black boogeyman complex and thereafter picked up and perpetuated by the Clintons.
-Clinton recently said, "I shouldn't have used those words."
+Clinton has since admitted, "I shouldn't have used those words."
 So, why did she?
 Is that an apology or a mistake?